 Become a Junior Ranger

 The health and safety of children attending camp is our number one priority.
 Due to the coronavirus (COVID-19) situation, the park is not hosting 2021 camps.

-Park Rangers, Teacher-Ranger-Teachers from St. Johns County, and knowledgeable volunteers will engage campers (ages 9-11) with interactive presentations, hands-on projects, games, and living history demonstrations.
-Activities require active participation and are designed around important themes; Archaeology, Native Americans, Spanish Exploration, Colonial Florida, Masonry, Preservation, Spanish Military and Artillery.
-Last summer we experimented with pyrotechnology, built arches out of coquina, practiced musket drills, launched a trebuchet, and more!
-Campers created many unique take-home items, such as a dyed t-shirt, clay pot, tabby brick, and a leather bracelet.
+Find Your Park at Castillo de San Marcos National Monument!
+There's no better way to experience of the National Park Service, than by joining us at Hands-on-History Camp!
+Camp is Monday-Friday, 9:00 am - 1:00 pm.
+Park Rangers, Teacher-Ranger-Teachers from St. Johns County, and knowledgeable volunteers engage campers ages 9-11 with interactive presentations, hands-on projects, games, living history demonstrations, and experiences with the natural world.
+Camp topics vary, but generally include sections about archeology, Native Americans, nature, Spanish exploration, colonial Florida, preservation, Spanish military.
+Last summer we experimented with pyrotechnology, explored the fort, practiced musket drills, launched a trebuchet, and more!
+Campers created many unique take-home items, such as a dyed t-shirt, clay pot, journal, and an arrowhead necklace.